• Skip to main content

 3. Who will fill the pulpit?

-Response: Many churches are using video teaching these days.
+Response: Use video teaching.
 One of my friends who pastors a 5,000 member church showed a three week video series by Andy Stanley.
 Large churches demand quality teaching every weekend.
 Andy delivered.
-If your church doesn’t have a staff member who can step up, there are many denominational leaders, as well as college and seminary professors looking for places to preach.

 Response: Then shorten it to 14 to 19 days.
 In my opinion, the minimum is two consecutive Sundays away so that the pastor doesn’t spend all his “away” time preparing for the next week’s sermon.

-Pastors (like me) who need to keep producing during their break time should work on things they love doing and would have to do at some other time anyway.
+Pastors who need to keep producing during their break time should work on things they love doing and would have to do at some other time anyway.
 For most pastors, that’s sermon preparation.
 Writing a few sermons ahead of time, disengaging from the weight of the flock, and getting fresh perspective visiting other churches will help them be better leaders throughout the rest of the year.

 Now What?